l402-protocol/l402/README.md

 -  **Payment agnostic**: works with a variety of payment solutions, from services like Stripe to cryptocurrencies, offering developers the flexibility to use the payment network that best fits their needs.
 - **Designed for automation**: enables seamless, autonomous transactions between services and AI agents, removing the need for human intervention in payment processes.
 - **Extensible and open source**: built to be open and adaptable, making it easy to extend and integrate with future payment solutions and evolving technologies.

+## Introduction

+*L402 makes payments a core part of HTTP interactions by leveraging the HTTP 402 status code*

+Payments were largely an afterthought in the internet’s original design, even though the HTTP protocol reserved the 402 “Payment Required” status code for future use.
+Instead, payment solutions evolved around human-centric processes and relied on networks like Visa and Mastercard, making manual checkout flows the standard.
+This worked well for traditional web interactions, where payments were either preconfigured or managed manually by users.

+With the rise of autonomous systems and AI agents that discover and interact with services independently, the limitations of these human-centric payment flows are becoming clear.
+These agents interact primarily through APIs and bypass browser-based interfaces, revealing a need for a payment model that supports automated, real-time transactions without human setup.

+L402 addresses this gap by making payments “machine-friendly” on the internet.
+Leveraging HTTP’s 402 status code and JSON payloads, L402 standardizes how services request payments directly within HTTP interactions, enabling AI agents and automated systems to handle payments as naturally as data exchange.
+This transforms payments into a core, automated component of the web.

 ## Protocol